olvlvl/composer-attribute-collector/README.md

 ## Use cases

-### A simpler way to configure your DIC
+### A simpler way to configure your Dependency Injection Container

-composer-attribute-collector can help simplify DIC configuration.
+composer-attribute-collector can help simplify DIC (Dependency Injection Container) configuration.
 Long error-prone YAML can be completely replaced with attributes and a compiler pass to use them.
 You can still support both YAML and attributes, the "attribute" compiler pass would just configure the services and tag them automatically.

 ```yaml
 services: